 the Policy Development Group may require the Cabinet to submit a report to the Council within such reasonable time as the body specifies.
-The power to require a report rests with the Policy Development Group, but is also delegated to the Chief Executive, who shall require such a report on behalf of the Policy Development Group when so requested by the Chairman of the Policy Development Group or any 5 members of the Policy Development Group.
+The power to require a report rests with the Policy Development Group, but is also delegated to the Chief Executive, who shall require such a report on behalf of the Policy Development Group when so requested by the Chairman of the Policy Development Group.
 Alternatively the requirement may be raised by resolution passed at a meeting of the Policy Development Group.